 So How Will This Review Work?

-This Apollo Dirt Bike 125cc reviews would normally start like any other, I would summarise my main point, giving you the specs of this dirt bike, provide both pros and cons.
+This Apollo Dirt Bike 125cc review would normally start like any other, I would summarise my main point, giving you the specs of this dirt bike, provide both pros and cons.
 But with this dirt bike, namely DB-X18, there's a small catch.

 You see, if you're into dirt bikes and off-road driving in general, you'll probably know what I'm talking about.
 First it got a host of bad reviews.
 People were calling it "awful", "stupid", "a wreck" and other names all around.
 Then other bike enthusiasts came to the dirt bike's defence, claiming the negative bike reviews it got were wrong.

 Now don't get me wrong, the dirt bike reviewer scene is small, at least when compared to, let's say, a fandom of any anime you can name.
 So this conflict was a very minor event at best.
 But it got enough traction for at least a different kind of review.

 For this text, I will be approaching the topic of this bike by talking about its negatives first.
 Now when I say "negatives", I mean both the negative sides brought up by the people who didn't like the bike AND the actual problems you might face with this product.
 Then I will focus on its positives, including the points that the defenders of 125cc made.
 Only at the end will I focus on its features and other minor details.

 Reasons Why People Went After This Dirt Bike

 As I stated in the previous paragraph, a fairly noticeable number of people in the bike-loving community tore into this dirt bike.
 They complained that the bolts are coming loose.
 They went on about spokes breaking on the back tire.
 The bolt that attaches the pipe to the exhaust comes out, they also said.
 It has a bad exhaust, they added.
 The clutch cable, the clutch itself, the rear wheel, the tire, the bolts etc, these folks had problems with everything.